Fueled By Death Cast Ep. 102 - BILL BURR

 Bill Burr: Not really.
 I mean, there was a guy ... his name escapes me.

 Bill Burr: It took three episodes.
-And I remember episode one, we were recording and David Richardson being in the booth, whose been in the business for a long time.
-I saw the look on his face after my first few takes, he was mentally sending his resume out.
+And I remember episode one, we were recording and David Richardson being in the booth, who's been in the business for a long time.
+I saw the look on his face after my first few takes.
+He was mentally sending his resume out.
 Yeah, and that's this thing, you gotta block that out because he wasn't wrong.
 Because I knew it wasn't happening, but by the third episode, I had him dying laughing.
 So it just took me a second to get comfortable.
 Then I said, "Now I found it, now I found it."

 Dustin: It does sound a lot like recording vocal tracks, of just like you don't know how you're going to attack this line of just like where you're going to have inflections and how it's actually gonna sound when you actually try the thing that you've been trying out on stage for weeks and weeks and weeks.
 It could be totally different once you get there in the booth.